-Due to weather conditions such as ceilings and wind at the time of the aerial photography flights were flown, the different sets of photographs were obtained at slightly different scales.
-To allow direct comparisons, the September 16, 1983, 21,100 cfs set of photography was chosen as a base and correction factors were determined to standardize measurements to a common scale.
+Due to weather conditions during aerial photography flights, the different sets of photographs were obtained at slightly different scales.
+To make direct comparisons between flight lines, the September 16, 1983, 21,100 cfs set of photography was chosen as a base and correction factors were determined to standardize measurements to a common scale.